n4xwe/RTL-SDR-and-Radiosonde/README.md

  53 4    751M  94.7h -12.9 N  50 N one 1.000000126160689673

 In the returned information about the Cell look for the entry with lowest foff.
 Copy the CrystalCorrectionFactor for that entry.
 Open a Python Console.
 Find the difference between 1 and the CrystalCorrectionFactor.
 Multiplying it by one million yields the PPM of the RTL-SDR.
-In this example the PPM of the RTL-SDR dongle is 1e6*(1-CrystalCorrectionFactor) which equals-0.126PPM.
+In this example the PPM of the RTL-SDR dongle is 1e6*(1-CrystalCorrectionFactor) which equals -0.126PPM.

 pi@raspberrypi:~ $ python